pete88b/data-science/myohddac/README.md

 Please note: No attempt has been made to make the web app secure

+## Dependencies
+- starlette and uvicorn if you want to run the web app
+    - if fastai the web app will predict what number has been drawn before saving
+- matplotlib if you want to run plot_numbers.py
+- fastai and jupyter if you want to run the notebooks

+If you need it, https://course.fast.ai/index.html is a great place to get started with fastai.

 ## To run the web app locally
 - cd {myohddac_home}
 - uvicorn myohddac:app --reload